slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo
 - There are two approaches to improving yourself: 1) The self-improvement junkie.
 2) The self-improvement tourists.
-MM -->
+MM
+- life is a balance between holding on and letting go. -- rumi -->

 > *"Everything should be made as simple as possible, but not simpler."